Smart Product Line Strategies & Roadmaps

 - Poor or poorly carried out organizational fulcrums will increase the complexity of execution

-- Chain Link Synergy: This part seeks gain from non-product specific roles such as sales, manufacturing, human resources, finance and brand management.
+- Chain-Link Alignment: This part seeks gain from non-product specific roles such as sales, manufacturing, human resources, finance and brand management.

 - Friction between chain links caused by each chain link following its own strategy without deliberate alignment will increase complexity.